nionut96/data-challenges/README.md

 # data-challenges
 ## Challenges
 ### 1. Query Optimization
 A common challenge encountered when working with data related to financial entities is combining datasets that utilize different identifier schemes.
 For instance, a proprietary dataset from one provider might use a bespoke unique ID.
-While a publicly available dataset might use a standardized identifier like an ISIN (an alphanumeric ID).
+While a publicly available dataset might use a standardized identifier like an alphanumeric Instrument ID.
 Being able to associate disparate datasets to individual financial entities using various identifiers like these in order to gain insight from them is a core function of our Data team.

-Your task is to use the PostgreSQL schema and tables contained in [data.dmp](/query_optimization/data.dmp?raw=true) to summarize some (E)nvironmental, (S)ocial, (G)overnance, and Total Impact scores for entities listed on the S&P 500.
+Your task is to use the PostgreSQL schema and tables contained in [data.dmp](/query_optimization/data.dmp?raw=true) to summarize some (E)nvironmental, (S)ocial, (G)overnance, and Total Impact scores for fictitious entities listed on the S&P 500.
 Your requirements are as follows:
 * Determine the most efficient method of joining the included `sp500`, `id_map`, and `esg_scores` tables
 * Create a new `sp500_esg_scores` table that lists all available identifier, descriptive, and score columns for the S&P 500 constituent entities
 * Add a `rank` column to the new `sp500_esg_scores` table that ranks the S&P 500 constituent entities by percentile on `total_score` in ascending order